 4. Get an introduction to lab work doing DNA extraction.
 Discuss how DNA is used for mosquito identification

-5. Brainstorm and design potential vector intervention strategies and present to their peers.
+5. Brainstorm and design potential vector intervention strategies and present them to their peers.

 Click HERE for the video of Biology